FoldingCoin/Backlog/StatsDownload/2.md

 # {Epic Title}

-A short summary about this Epic to help provide context for technical and functional reasoning
+A short summary about this epic to help provide context for technical and functional reasoning

+## Dependencies

+Any dependencies this epic requires to be completed first

+## Assumptions & Risk

+Any assumptions that are made and their corresponding risks

+## Non-Functional Requirements

+The non-functional requirements that must be satisified to complete this epic

+## Functional Requirements

+The functional requirements that must be satisifed to complete this epic

 ## Stories

 Dependencies this epic relies on being completed first as well as the epic's stories

-## Acceptance Criteria

-Steps that QA will execute to validate the Epic is complete

-## Assumptions & Risk

-Any assumptions that are made and their corresponding risks

-## Dev Notes

-Notes for the developer
+## Additional Documentation Links

+Links to additional documentation